tangkunyin/hexo-theme-jsimple/README.md

 #### 3. comment and  analytics config in your site _config.yml, please add them manually.

  ```
-    ## Tencent Aanalytics is default.
-You can update it in site-analytics.ejs file yourself
+    ## Google Aanalytics is default.
+You can update it in analytics.ejs file yourself
-    tentcentAnalyticsId: your siteId
+    analyticsId: your id
  ```

 ### The other settings